terrytianyuzhang/JointLassosum/README.md

 # Joint-Lassosum

-Source code for Polygenic Risk Score methods Joint-Lassosum.
+Welcome!
+Here we have source code for PolyGenic risk Score method Joint-Lassosum.

 ## Overview